ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 JSON Proof Token (JPT) is a compact claims representation format intended to be used in the same ways as a JSON Web Token (JWT), but with additional support for selective disclosure and unlinkability.
 JPTs encode claim values to be transmitted as payloads of a JSON Web Proof (JWP) [@!I-D.ietf-jose-json-web-proof].
 JPTs are always represented using the JWP Compact Serialization.
 The corresponding claim names are not transmitted in the payloads and are stored in a separate structure that can be externalized and shared across multiple JPTs.

-> Editor's Note: This draft is still early and incomplete, there will be significant changes to the algorithms as currently defined here.
+> Editor's Note: This draft is still early and incomplete.
+There will be significant changes to the algorithms as currently defined here.
 Please do not use any of these definitions or examples for anything except personal experimentation and learning.
-Contributions and feedback are welcome at https://github.com/json-web-proofs/json-web-proofs.
+Contributions and feedback are welcomed at https://github.com/json-web-proofs/json-web-proofs.

 # Conventions and Definitions